Board of Directors

 Shamin Malmas is a graduate of the University of British Columbia’s Dual Master of Library and Information Sciences (MLIS) and Master of Archival Studies (MAS) program.
 Since the spring of 2016 Shamin has held the position of Records Manager for the College and Association of Registered Nurses of Alberta where she is responsible for the management of current records.
 From 2011-2016 she worked as the Archivist and Records Manager for The Catholic Archdiocese of Edmonton, the position that originally brought her to Edmonton.
 Her professional interests include information privacy and access, preservation of audio-visual records, and performing arts records.

-Melissa McCarthy, Vice President
+Sara King, Vice President

 Melissa McCarthy (not the actress!) has been Reference Archivist at the City of Edmonton Archives for the past three years.
 Before that, she was Archives Advisor for the Council of Archives New Brunswick for six years.
 She has a Masters in History from the University of Toronto and a Master of Library and Information Studies from Dalhousie University.
 Her professional interests include government records, access and privacy issues, and the impact of technologies on archives and their users.